Are you searching ‘black pediatrician near me’ in Atlanta? | Honeycomb Moms | Credit: Ian Schneider / Unsplash

 Dr. Cheryl Jones Kendall, a mother of two daughters, graduated from medical school at Tufts University in Boston in 1981, according to the We Care Pediatric and Adolescent Group.
 After completing her residency at Emory University, she began her pediatric practice at Southside Healthcare in1984 and started several teen clinics.
 Dr. Kendall was named Physician of the Year in 2004 at the MegaFest festival in Atlanta.

 Dr. Angela Butler-Rice, a mother of three, has more than 15 years of pediatric experience.
 She completed her medical training at Morehouse in 1998 and went on to finish Emory’s residency program in 2001, according to Amazing Pediatrics.

-She worked in rural, urban and corporate capacities before starting her own practice, Amazing Pediatrics.
-She also has basic pricing on her website.
+Having worked in rural, urban and corporate capacities, she started her own practice, Amazing Pediatrics.

 GWINNETT PEDIATRICS AND ADOLESCENT MEDICINE.